BNdungu/HC-05/README.md

 ### Example Code

 The following code snippet demonstrates the basic setup for sending and receiving AT commands:

+### NB: the baud rate used for exchanging data between microcontroller board and HC-05 is set to 38400 by default

 ```cpp
 #include <SoftwareSerial.h>